LeiSunUofT/WorkshopPRS/README.md

 - PRS-401-heterogeneity: heterogeneity and transportabiliy
 - PRS-501-LD: linkage disequilibrium

-Both .pdf and the source .Rmd files are available for reproducible research and education! **Please let us know if you identify any coding errors."
+Both .pdf and the source .Rmd files are available for reproducible research and education! ### Please let us know if you identify any coding errors.

-For Advanced PRS, there are also six sets of slides, including
+### For Advanced PRS, there are also six sets of slides, including
 - adv-PRS-real-life-Q&A by Dr. Delnaz Roshandel https://ca.linkedin.com/in/delnaz-roshandel-2ba50952
 - adv-PRS-Xchr by Dr. Wei Deng https://github.com/WeiAkaneDeng
 - adv-PRS-longitudinal by Dr. Laurent Briollais https://www.lunenfeld.ca/?page=briollais-laurent